schaveyt/quiztime/README.md

 # QuizTime!

-QuizTime was created out of the fun my wife and kids have while quizing each other trivia questions at dinner.
+QuizTime was created from the fun my wife and kids have quizing each other random trivia questions at dinnertime.

 __Features:__